-Level 3 - Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 2 Valuations based on one or more quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.